THE ANNA WESTIN ACT & OTHER BILLS

 There are two main avenues for addressing eating disorders policies at the federal level.
 The first is to incorporate eating disorders policies into already existing and moving initiatives.

 The second avenue for addressing eating disorders policy is to help define the Congressional agenda by advocating for the drafting and introduction of new bills that improve the lives of people who are affected by eating disorders.
-The EDC has used this avenue to work with leaders in both the House and Senate to introduce the first ever comprehensive eating disorders bill in the history of Congress, the Federal Response To Eliminate Eating Disorders Act, the FREED Act and the Truth in Advertising Act of 2014.
+The EDC has used this avenue to work with leaders in both the House and Senate to introduce the first ever comprehensive eating disorders bill in the history of Congress, the Federal Response To Eliminate Eating Disorders Act and the Truth in Advertising Act of 2014.

 Below are summaries of the main bills and other policies the EDC has advocated for since 2000: